-Mark is the only one in our family who likes brussel sprouts.
+Mark is the only one in our family who likes brussels sprouts.
 Or I should say he was…. until now.

 This year things are different.
-Even the biggest brussel sprouts haters among us took a second helping of these pan fried brussel sprouts with bacon.
+Even the biggest brussels sprouts haters among us took a second helping of these pan fried brussels sprouts with bacon.
 Shocking, I know… but true.

 No longer will your family turn up their nose at these poor little spouts.
 They might even ask you to make them for just a regular old sunday night dinner.